 At Leeds University Business School, you’ll have access to specialist facilities including state-of-the-art lecture theatres, collaborative learning and teaching spaces with the latest interactive technology and modern study spaces with dedicated computer clusters.
 Read more about our Business School facilities.

 Viewing this page in China?
 Watch on Bilibili.

-In your first year you will gain a firm foundation in economic theory and the mathematical and statistical tools to support the rest of your studies.
-You’ll also develop your academic, research and professional skills during this time.
-You can explore economic issues in more depth through your choice of optional modules or you can choose to study other subjects available in Leeds University Business School and the wider University.
+In your first year you will gain a firm foundation in economic theory along with the mathematical and statistical tools to support the rest of your studies.
+You’ll also develop your academic, research and professional skills.
+You’ll have the opportunity to explore economic issues in more depth through your choice of optional economics modules or you can choose to study the finance pathway module or discovery modules from the wider University.